LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

+Each dataset essentially corresponds to a separate fine-tuned model.
+The trained model with dataset size 1600 is marked as \blackcircle{o1}. *Generalizability is tested and proven in Section~\ref{subsubsection:cfg_ablation} \end{configuration}

-During the finetuning phase, we evaluate the LLM's performance using the \bca~and \pva~metrics at the end of each epoch, using 10\% of the finetuning dataset.
+During the fine-tuning phase, we evaluate the LLM's performance using the \bca~and \rva~metrics at the end of each epoch, using 10\% of the fine-tuning dataset.
 This assessment helps determine how many epochs are necessary for the model to reach its maximum performance, given the dataset size.
-Figure~\ref{fig:protocol_emulation:performance} presents the \bca, \pva~and train/validation losses for both protocols for different dataset sizes.
-We can observe that the \pva~improves more rapidly and achieves higher values as the dataset size increases.
+Figure~\ref{fig:protocol_emulation:performance} presents the \bca~and the \rva~for both protocols for different dataset sizes.
+We can observe that the \rva~improves more rapidly and achieves higher values as the dataset size increases.
+For smaller datasets, overfitting is evident as depicted by the validation loss surpassing the training loss (see Figure~\ref{subfig:appendix:protocol_emulation:mbtcp:loss} and Figure~\ref{subfig:appendix:protocol_emulation:s7comm:loss} in Appendix~\ref{appendix:protocol_emulation}).
+Additionally, losses for these smaller datasets remain relatively high, indicating inadequate fine-tuning.

-For smaller datasets, overfitting is evident as depicted by the validation loss surpassing the training loss (Figure~\ref{subfig:protocol_emulation:mbtcp:loss} and Figure~\ref{subfig:protocol_emulation:s7comm:loss}).
-Additionally, losses for these smaller datasets remain relatively high, indicating inadequate finetuning.
-The results conclude that the LLM can effectively learn and respond to network protocols, providing responses with high \pva~that verifies that the responses are valid network packets.
-Additionally, the saturation of the model's performance with increasing dataset size supports the effectiveness of using the \textit{boundaries} method to create a smaller finetuning dataset rather than adopting an exhaustive approach for dataset generation.
+\begin{takeaway} Byt5-small can effectively learn and respond to network protocols, providing responses with high \rva, and verifying the responses are valid network packets. \end{takeaway}

+\begin{takeaway} Saturation of the model's performance with increasing dataset size supports the effectiveness of using the \textit{boundaries} method to create a smaller fine-tuning dataset rather than adopting an exhaustive approach for dataset generation. \end{takeaway}